 Career Map: Dentist

-This document was developed in collaboration with the Ontario Ministry of Citizenship, Immigration and International Trade and updated in February 2016.
+This document was developed in collaboration with the Ontario Ministry of Citizenship and Immigration and updated in February 2016.
 Requirements may have changed by the time you apply.
 Please contact the Royal College of Dental Surgeons of Ontario before completing your application.

 Copyright in this Career Map is held jointly by the Queen's Printer for Ontario and the Royal College of Dental Surgeons of Ontario, © 2016.
 This Career Map may be used or reproduced by any third party for non-commercial, not-for-profit purposes, provided that no fee, payment or royalty of any kind shall be charged by the third party for any further use or reproduction of the Career Map by any person.
 Any proposed commercial or for-profit use or reproduction of this Career Map requires a written license from the Queen's Printer for Ontario and the Royal College of Dental Surgeons of Ontario.